Wiktor-Barczyk/BookStore/README.md

-# Projekt bazy danych dla księgarni
+# Database design for a bookstore
 C - CASCADE
 R - RESTRICT/NO ACTION